 Mr. Lax has also won three FINRA arbitration awards totaling approximately $2.6 million against Merrill Lynch on behalf of investors who were damaged by sales practice abuses of the Merrill Lynch Phil Scott Team.
 In one of the cases, Mr. Lax and his firm, who represent professional athletes nationwide, represented Douglas Mirabelli, a former catcher for the Boston Red Sox, for sales practice abuses concerning the Merrill Lynch Phil Scott Team and the Merrill Lynch Phil Scott Team Income Portfolios.
 The FINRA arbitration panel awarded Mr. Mirabelli the full amount of his net out-of-pocket losses, along with the entire amount of the attorneys’ fees and costs requested.

-Mr. Lax currently represents Jorge Posada, a former catcher with the New York Yankees, in a Florida state court action against his former financial advisers alleging damages of at least $11.2 million resulting from fraud and misrepresentations relating to the sale of unsuitable investments.
+Mr. Lax represented Jorge Posada, a former catcher with the New York Yankees, and his wife, in a Florida state court action against their former financial advisers alleging fraud and misrepresentations relating to the sale of unsuitable investments.
 Mr. Lax, on the Posadas’ behalf, secured a judgment in the amount of $6.45 million due to the advisers’ unlawful activity.

 Mr. Lax has also represented numerous high net-worth investors regarding the systematic and firm-wide misrepresentations concerning the sale of speculative and highly complex investment products in arbitrations against Citigroup Smith Barney concerning the ASTA/MAT and Falcon hedge funds, Deutsche Bank concerning the Aravali Fund, and UBS Financial Services, Inc. concerning Lehman Brothers Principal Protected Notes.